-- "(1) [The Authority] may take action against a person under this section if - - (a) it appears to the [Authority] that he is guilty of misconduct; and - (b) the [Authority] is satisfied that it is appropriate in all the circumstances to take action against him. - (2) ...a person is guilty of misconduct if, while an approved person - - (a) the person has failed to comply with a statement of principle issued by the [Authority] under section 64... - (3) If the [Authority] is entitled to take action under this section against a person, it may... - (a) impose a penalty on him of such amount as it considers appropriate. - (4) [The Authority] may not take action under this section after the end of the period of three years beginning with the first day on which the [Authority]
+- "(1) [The Authority] may take action against a person under this section if - - (a) it appears to the [Authority] that he is guilty of misconduct; and - (b) the [Authority] is satisfied that it is appropriate in all the circumstances to take action against him. - (2) ...a person is guilty of misconduct if, while an approved person - (a) the person has failed to comply with a statement of principle issued by the [Authority] under section 64... - (3) If the [Authority] is entitled to take action under this section against a person, it may... - (a) impose a penalty on him of such amount as it considers appropriate;